Investment Banking — Issuing and Selling New Securities

 When a company or other organization wants to raise funds, it frequently does so by issuing and selling new securities, such as stocks or bonds.
-An investment bank usually helps in this process by providing expertise and customers to buy the securities.
-A company does not need to use an investment bank, but it usually does, because it is less costly than trying to sell securities directly to the public.
+Investment banks help in this process by providing expertise and customers to buy the securities.
+A company does not need to use an investment bank, but it usually does, because it is less costly than trying to issue and sell securities directly to the public.

 - how much money will be needed,

 - what type of security to sell and any special features it might have,

 Today's investment banks generally provide other services, such as risk management, asset management, mergers and acquisitions, clearing and settlement, and even act as a principal rather than as an agent in transactions, although the other services may involve the issuance of securities.
 For instance, risk management is generally effected through the sale or purchase of derivatives.
 Thus, many investment banks today are not simply investment banks, but nonetheless, this article will examine investment banking as a pure concept, not as an actual embodiment of the investment banks of today, such as Goldman Sachs.

 If the investment bank and company reach an agreement to do an underwriting — also known as a firm commitment — then the investment bank will buy the new securities for an agreed price, and resell the securities to the public at a markup, bearing all the expenses associated with the sale.
 The company gets the guaranteed funds even if the investment bank does not sell all the securities.
 Thus, the investment bank takes a significant risk in a firm commitment.
 Often, the investment bank becomes a broker-dealer, or market-maker, in the new security.